MateoG404/MateoG404/README.md

-- 🌱 I’m currently working at Mercado Libre as Software Backend Developer
+- 🌱 I’m currently working at Mercado Libre as a Software Backend Developer

 - 👯 I’m looking to collaborate on **Data Science and Machine Learning projects**